MetroCard: Pay-Per-Ride MetroCard

-The Pay-Per-Ride MetroCard costs $1, and can be filled with an initial value in any increment between $5.80 and $80, though vending machines only sell values in multiples of 5 cents.
-Cards can be refilled in 1-cent increments at station booths (formerly called token booths), and in 5-cent increments at vending machines.
-A MetroCard holder can spend up to $80 in one transaction and up to a total value of $100.
-Pay-Per-Ride MetroCards can also be filled with unlimited ride time in 7- or 30-day increments.
-As of 2022, station booths no longer do any MetroCard transactions.
+The Pay-Per-Ride MetroCard cost $1, and could be filled with an initial value in any increment between $5.80 and $80, though vending machines only sold values in multiples of 5 cents.
+Cards could be refilled in 1-cent increments at station booths (formerly called token booths), and in 5-cent increments at vending machines.
+A MetroCard holder could spend up to $80 in one transaction and up to a total value of $100.
+Pay-Per-Ride MetroCards could also be filled with unlimited ride time in 7- or 30-day increments.
+As of 2022, station booths no longer did any MetroCard transactions.

-The Pay-Per Ride MetroCard is accepted on the New York City Subway; MTA express, local, limited, and Select Bus Service buses; and the Staten Island Railway.
+The Pay-Per Ride MetroCard was accepted on the New York City Subway; MTA express, local, limited, and Select Bus Service buses; the Staten Island Railway, and Metro-North's Hudson Rail Link.
 Outside agencies also accept the MetroCard, including Nassau Inter-County Express; the PATH, operated by the Port Authority of New York and New Jersey; the AirTrain JFK, operated by the Port Authority; the Roosevelt Island Tramway; and the Westchester County Bee-Line Bus System.
-However, PATH does not accept reduced-fare MetroCard.
+However, PATH did not accept reduced-fare MetroCard.

-Pay-Per-Ride MetroCards deduct different values depending on which service is used.
-Subway, Staten Island Railway, Roosevelt Island Tramway, or local/limited/Select bus uses, cost $2.90 per trip and usually allow one valid transfer, though two transfers may be allowed depending on which routes are being used (see below).
-Although the PATH charges $3.00 as well, it does not offer any free transfers.
-A ride on an MTA express bus costs $7.00, with transfers allowed to or from the subway, Staten Island Railway, or non-express MTA buses.
-The BxM4C Bee-Line Bus deducts $7.50 per trip, and no free or discounted transfers are allowed to or from that route.
-The AirTrain JFK costs $8.50 per trip if the passenger enters or leaves at Jamaica or Howard Beach–JFK Airport stations.
+Pay-Per-Ride MetroCards deducted different values depending on which service was used.
+Subway, Staten Island Railway, Roosevelt Island Tramway, or local/limited/Select bus uses, cost $2.90 per trip and usually allowed one valid transfer, though two transfers may be allowed depending on which routes are being used (see below).
+Although the PATH charged $3.00 as well, it did not offer any free transfers.
+A ride on an MTA express bus cost $7.00, with transfers allowed to or from the subway, Staten Island Railway, or non-express MTA buses.
+The BxM4C Bee-Line Bus deducted $7.50 per trip, and no free or discounted transfers were allowed to or from that route.
+The AirTrain JFK cost $8.50 per trip if the passenger enters or leaves at Jamaica or Howard Beach–JFK Airport stations.

-Transfers are available within two hours of initial entry, with the following structure:
+Transfers were available within two hours of initial entry, with the following structure: